dymmond/edgy/docs/migrations/discovery.md

         and repeats the same process.
 If no files are found then throws an `CommandEnvironmentError` exception.

-* Once one of those files is found, Edgy will analised the type of objects contained in the module and will check if any of them contains the `Migration` object attached and return it.
+* Once one of those files is found, Edgy will check if the instance was set.

-* If Edgy understand that none of those objects contain the `Migration`, it will do one last attempt and try to find specific function declarations:
-    * **get_application()**
-    * **get_app()**

 This is the way that Edgy can `auto discover` your application.